Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 The cost of adding leather to a sofa can range from a few hundred to several thousand dollars.

-For hundreds of years, leather furniture has been associated with long-term durability and luxurious comfort.
+Leather furniture has been associated with long-term durability and luxurious comfort for hundreds of years.

 Durability and comfort can no longer be taken for granted when buying “leather” furniture.